 - Loss of minimum essential coverage or other qualifying coverage.
 For example, if you lose your employer-sponsored coverage because you quit your job, were laid off, or if your hours were reduced.
 This also includes "aging off" a parent's plan when you turn 26 or if you lose student health coverage when you graduate.
-Note that loss of coverage because you didn’t pay premiums or voluntarily terminate employer-sponsored coverage does not trigger a special enrollment opportunity.
+Note that loss of coverage because you didn’t pay premiums or voluntarily terminate employer-sponsored coverage generally does not trigger a special enrollment opportunity.

 - Marriage.
-For marketplace coverage, one spouse must have had other qualifying coverage or minimum essential coverage for at least one day during the 60 days prior to the marriage.
+For Marketplace coverage, one spouse must have had other qualifying coverage or minimum essential coverage for at least one day during the 60 days prior to the marriage.

 - Gaining a dependent through adoption, foster care or a court order.

 - Moving to another state or within a state and gaining access to new plans.
 For the Marketplace, you must also have had coverage at least one day in the 60 days prior to moving (this requirement does not apply if you are moving from abroad, or if you are an American Indian or Alaskan Native).
 You must meet the Marketplace residency requirements: 1) you are living at the location and 2) intend to reside at the location or have or are looking for employment.

 - Exhaustion of COBRA coverage or the cessation of employer or government subsidies for COBRA premiums.

 - Losing eligibility for Medicaid or the Children’s Health Insurance Program including pregnancy-related coverage through CHIP if coverage was tied to the unborn child.
 (45 C.F.R. § 155.420(d).)